LRT Line 6: First Line 6 proposal

-The first proposal was described as a 19 km commuter rail line along the route of the Aguinaldo Highway.
-It will start from Niog station, which is separate from the Line 1 station and the two lines will not share tracks.
-The next stations will be Tirona, Imus, and Daang Hari stations in Imus; and Salitran, Congressional Avenue, and Governor's Drive in Dasmariñas.
-Procurement of rolling stock to facilitate operations, and rolling stock was expected to be electric multiple units using overhead catenary traction power.
-This project however was shelved indefinitely in 2018, citing issues such as right-of-way and congestion along that highway.
+The first proposal was described as a 19 km commuter rail line along the Aguinaldo Highway.
+It would have started from Niog station, separate from the Line 1 station, and the two lines would not have shared tracks.
+The next stations would have been Tirona, Imus, and Daang Hari in Imus, followed by Salitran, Congressional Avenue, and Governor's Drive in Dasmariñas.
+Rolling stock was expected to consist of electric multiple units using overhead catenary traction power.
+The project was shelved indefinitely in 2018 because of issues including right-of-way acquisition and congestion along the highway.

 Modified Line 6A and 6B+C proposal

-In 2018, Villar-led Prime Asset Ventures Inc. came up with an alternative proposal for the said railway line.
-The new mainline consists of 23.5 km (14.6 mi) long, nine (9) stations, passing through the less congested arterial road of Molino–Paliparan Road, including the large-scale vacant properties in Bacoor and Dasmariñas, Cavite.
-The new proposal will branch out its railway network in Las Piñas, Muntinlupa, and Parañaque where large-scale subdivisions are situated.
-As of December 2020, the proposal has passed the stringent qualifications set by the Department of Environment and Natural Resources, prompting to issue an Environmental Compliance Certificate (ECC) on February 7, 2020.
-The project is now under review by the NEDA-ICC alongside other unsolicited proposals such as the Metro Manila SkyTrain and the MRT Line 10.
-Unless stated otherwise, the entire line will be most likely a separate line from Line 1, like the previous proposal.
+In 2018, Villar-led Prime Asset Ventures Inc. submitted an alternative proposal for LRT Line 6.
+The proposal, known as LRT Line-6A and Line-6B+C, was an unsolicited public-private partnership proposal submitted to the Philippine government through the Department of Transportation on January 13, 2017.
+Line 6A would be an approximately 23.5 km elevated railway from Niog station in Bacoor to Governors station in Dasmariñas, with eight stations.
+Its alignment would traverse parts of Molino Boulevard, privately controlled properties, and Molino–Paliparan Road.

+The proposal also includes Line 6B, from the NAIA Terminal 1/Terminal 2 station to San Nicolas station in Bacoor; Line 6C, from Sucat station to Lakefront station; and an Alabang–Zapote LRT line from Marcos Alvarez station in Las Piñas to Star Mall station in Muntinlupa.
+The Department of Environment and Natural Resources, through the Environmental Management Bureau, issued an Environmental Compliance Certificate for the project in February 2020.
+As of December 2020, the modified LRT-6 proposal was being evaluated by the National Economic and Development Authority (NEDA).

 Proposed stations

-The present Line 6 proposal is 23.5 km long, with 9 stations as part of the initial proposal.
-The main line is so-called Modified Line 6, formerly called Line 6A.
-It is 23.5 km long, starting at Niog station that is connected to the LRT Line 1 Cavite extension and ending at Governor's Drive station.
-Due to alignment changes, the new Governor's Drive station in Dasmariñas is relocated to Barangay Paliparan, 4.4 km east of the original station in Pala-Pala area in Barangay Sampaloc I. There would be also an extension of the line to Tagaytay, although only this section of the line has been presented to the government.
+The modified Line 6 proposal is a 23.5 km line with nine proposed stations.
+The main line is known as the Modified Line 6, formerly called Line 6A.
+It would start at Niog station, connecting with the LRT Line 1 Cavite extension, and end at Governor's Drive station.
+Due to alignment changes, the proposed Governor's Drive station in Dasmariñas was relocated to Barangay Paliparan, 4.4 km east of the original station in the Pala-Pala area in Barangay Sampaloc I. An extension of the line to Tagaytay has also been proposed, although only the main section has been presented to the government.

-Three stations have been named after locations outside the line's actual right of way: San Pedro, Alabang and GMA.
-San Pedro being named after the city of San Pedro, Laguna, Alabang after the eponymous barangay in Muntinlupa, and GMA station after the town of General Mariano Alvarez, Cavite.
-It was however stated in the unsolicited proposal that Alabang Line 6 station is actually located in Barangay Molino IV in Bacoor, while San Pedro will be located in Salawag and GMA in Paliparan IV, both are barangays of Dasmariñas.
+Three stations have been named after locations outside the line's actual right-of-way: San Pedro, Alabang, and GMA.
+San Pedro is named after the city of San Pedro, Laguna; Alabang after the eponymous barangay in Muntinlupa; and GMA station after the town of General Mariano Alvarez, Cavite.
+According to the unsolicited proposal, Alabang station would be located in Barangay Molino IV in Bacoor, while San Pedro would be located in Salawag and GMA in Paliparan IV; both are barangays of Dasmariñas.